trkin/dev.trk.in.rs/_posts/2023-01-11-install-ruby-using-brew-rbenv.md

 <https://brew.sh/>
 Note that we will install only for one user and other will ssh to it
 ```
+# on macos go to System Settings > Users & Groups > Add user bbrew with admin rights
+# use strong password and Allow bbrew to administer this computer
+# on ubuntu follow those commands
 sudo useradd -m -g brew -s /bin/bash brew
 sudo passwd brew
 sudo mkdir /home/linuxbrew/.linuxbrew/